brandur/sorg/content/drafts/interfaces.md

 [1], and desktop development frameworks were intimidating compared to more approachable languages like Perl and PHP.

-The other reason was cosmetic: HTML and CSS gave web developers perfect visual control over what their interfaces looked like, allowing them to brand them and build experiences that were pixel-perfect according to their own ends.
+The other reason was cosmetic: HTML and CSS gave developers perfect visual control over what their interfaces looked like, allowing them to brand them and build experiences that were pixel-perfect according to their own ends.
 This seemed like a big improvement over more limiting desktop development, but its led us to the world we have today where every interface is a different size and shape, and the common display conventions that we used to have to aid with usability have become distant memories of the past.

 Today, web apps are still being hailed as the future.
 With the possible exception of mobile, most software companies